The Lion Has Wings: Reception

 The speed of production and the multiple directors shows in the final result, but it is an effective 'message' film.
 It was all shot in 12 days, and completed in about four weeks, at a cost of just £30,000, a notable achievement in those times.
 Within days of its release, copies had been shipped to 60 countries.
 Although it is difficult to determine its actual impact on the public, The Lion Has Wings was considered a significant factor in persuading the British government to allow the film industry to continue to work, and the film was regarded as a model of how filmmakers could be an asset to the war effort.

 Like many propaganda films, The Lion Has Wings does not tell the whole truth, but there are many elements of truth in it.
 The use of radar as a defensive measure was not mentioned, since it was still a secret.
 However, the bombing raids were shown first being reported by spies then confirmed by the Observer Corps, a tactic that was actually occurring as part of Britain's defensive measures.
 The film also shows Luftwaffe bombers trying to attack London, but being completely turned back by barrage balloons, which in reality had little effect on the raids.
 The use of RAF fighters intercepting and attacking enemy bombers at night was not feasible at that point.
 These errors or misinterpretations added to other lofty claims that Britain had sufficient aircraft in production and was quite ready to fight to counter the overwhelming numbers of Luftwaffe raiders; all purposeful exaggerations were intended to bolster morale.

 Public reaction was generally reserved, as British audiences saw The Lion Has Wings as patently simplistic and patronising; yet, it was a commercial success.
 Powell later derided the project as 'an outrageous piece of propaganda, full of half-truths and half-lies, with some stagey episodes which were rather embarrassing and with actual facts which were highly distorted...'

-Author of The Rise and Fall of the Third Reich, William Shirer recounts in his Berlin Diary on 10 June 1940 that he thought the film 'very bad, supercilious, and silly'.
+William Shirer, author of The Rise and Fall of the Third Reich, recounts in his Berlin Diary on 10 June 1940 that he thought the film 'very bad, supercilious, and silly'.
 He was shown the film at the German Propaganda ministry while working as a CBS Radio news reporter.

+Box office

+The film was successful commercially.
+In 1944 the Ministry of Information, entitled to half producers' profits, announced it had earned £25,140 from the film.